marshall7m/bats-utils/README.md

-# bats-utils
+# bash-utils
-Handful of helper BATS functions and scripts
+Handful of helper bash functions and scripts